The Partner API uses API key authentication. Keys are scoped to a specific organization and

 Multiple keys

-An organization can have multiple partner API keys — useful for separating services,
+An organization can have multiple partner API keys, which is useful for separating services,

 environments, or teams.
 Each key is independent; revoking one does not affect the others.